CLASSES AND OBJECTS IN JAVA

 {

-System.out.println("Enter both squares and the radius of the circle in the order of the pages");
+System.out.println("Enter both squares and the radius of the circle in the order given");

 System.out.println("Circle area: " + circle1.P);